oncesk/yii-node-socket/README.md

 		    'socketLogFile' => '/var/log/node-socket.log',
 		],
 ```
-> Notice: ***host*** should be a domain name like in you virtual host configuration or server ip address if you request page using ip address
+> Notice: ***host*** should be a domain name like in you virtual host configuration or server ip address if you request page using ip addres
+> Also, you could see the logs at **console/runtime/socket-transport.server.log**

  * Configure aliases in the common config in (***common/config/main.php***).
  * The first is for Yii to find the PHP Namespace and the second is to find the JS assets.